-Ten to twenty percent of us have meningococcal bacteria in our throats without becoming ill.1 So meningitis is a rare and unpredictable effect of carrying the bacteria.
+Around 10% of us carry the bacteria in our throats and it does not harm us.1 Getting meningitis is an unpredictable effect of carrying the bacteria.

-This kind of meningitis can occur in any country.
-But there are some areas, such as central Africa, where the risk is particularly high (see map).1,2 However, outbreaks can also occur outside of these high risk areas.1
+This kind of meningitis can occur in any country but there are some areas, such as central Africa, where the risk is particularly high (see map).1,2 However, outbreaks can also occur outside of these high risk areas.1

 Meningitis caused by bacteria can be fatal if it’s not treated quickly.
 If left untreated, half of the people who get meningitis can die.
 Severe cases result in brain damage and hearing loss in 10-20% of survivors.1

 You can take the following precautions to help reduce your risk of infection:

 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

 - Avoid close personal contact (such as kissing), or living in dormitories or other shared environments with people who have symptoms of respiratory illness